mach1980/solar-well-power-meter/README.md

 # solar-well-prototype
-Prototype for the solar well power meeter
+Prototype for the solar well power meter

 ````